rbardaji/mooda/docs/examples/wf_oceansite.md

 # Make a WaterFrame following the OceanSites specification

 In this example, we are going to create a WaterFrame that contains all the Metadata and Vocabularies fields defined in the [OceanSites v1.3 standard](http://www.oceansites.org/docs/oceansites_data_format_reference_manual.pdf).

-The WaterFrame will contain random values ​​of the parameter "Diffuse attenuation coefficient" with an hourly frequency during the month of January 2020.
-The values ​​of the metadata fields are just examples.
+The WaterFrame will contain random values of the parameter "Diffuse attenuation coefficient" with an hourly frequency during the month of January 2020.
+The values of the metadata fields are just examples.

 ```python
 import pandas as pd